mnot/I-D/json-home/draft.md

 Doing so can provide any of a number of benefits, including:

-* Extensibility - Because new server capabilities can be expressed as link relations, new features can be layered in without introducing a new API version; clients will discover them in the home document.
+* Extensibility - Because new server capabilities can be expressed as resources typed by link relations, new features can be layered in without introducing a new API version; clients will discover them in the home document.
 This promotes loose coupling between clients and servers.

 * Evolvability - Likewise, interfaces can change gradually by introducing a new link relation and/or format while still supporting the old ones.

-* Customisation - Home documents can be tailored for the client, allowing different classes of service or different client permissions to be exposed naturally.
+* Customisation - Home documents can be tailored for the client, allowing different classes of service or different client roles and permissions to be exposed naturally.

 * Flexible deployment - Since URLs aren't baked into documentation, the server can choose what URLs to use for a given service.